johnstantongeddes/data-science-resources/R-packages/README.md

 Reminder that the [CRAN Task Views](https://cran.r-project.org/web/views/) are always a great place to start!

+General

 * [archivist](http://pbiecek.github.io/archivist/): Stores copies of all objects along with their metadata.
 It helps to manage and recreate objects with final or partial results from data analysis.
 * [callr](https://callr.r-lib.org/): Call R functions in a subprocess
+* [future](https://cran.r-project.org/web/packages/future/index.html): The purpose of this package is to provide a lightweight and unified Future API for sequential and parallel processing of R expression via futures.

+Exploratory Data Analysis and Preparation

 * [skimr](https://ropensci.github.io/skimr/): A frictionless approach to summary statistics which conforms to the principle of least surprise, displaying summary statistics the user can skim quickly to understand their data
 * [vtreat](http://winvector.github.io/vtreat/): A `data.frame` processor/conditioner that prepares real-world data for supervised machine learning or predictive modeling in a statistically sound manner.